Johannes Stroux

 Johannes Stroux (25 August 1886 – 25 August 1954) was a German classicist, scholar of Roman law and organizer of scientific projects and organizations.
-In 1945 he became rector of the Berlin University and president of the Berlin Academy of Science.
+In 1945, he became rector of the Friedrich Wilhelm University of Berlin and president of the Berlin Academy of Science.

 Life and work

 Stroux was born in Haguenau in Alsace-Lorraine, which at this time belonged to the German Empire.
-He studied in Strasbourg and Göttingen.
-In 1914 he became professor at the university of Basel (Switzerland), 1922 in Kiel, 1923 in Jena and 1924 in Munich.
-In 1935 he moved to Berlin as successor of Eduard Norden.
-In 1937 he became a member of the Prussian Academy of Science.
+He studied at the University of Strasbourg and the University of Göttingen.
+In 1914, he became professor at the University of Basel (Switzerland), 1922 at Kiel University, 1923 at the University of Jena and 1924 at the Ludwig-Maximilians-Universität München.
+In 1935, he moved to the Friedrich Wilhelm University of Berlin as successor of Eduard Norden.
+In 1937, he became a member of the Prussian Academy of Science.

-From 1945 to 1947 he acted as rector of the Berlin University, the later Humboldt-University.
+From 1945 to 1947, he acted as rector of the Friedrich Wilhelm University of Berlin, the later Humboldt-University.
 Stroux replaced his predecessor Eduard Spranger as acting rector in October 1945, when control of the university was shifted from the municipal administration of Berlin (Magistrat) to the newly created East-German educational administration (DZV), which was itself controlled by the Soviet Military Administration in Germany (SMAD).
 On 29.
-January 1945 Stroux reopened the Berlin university, which was closed because of war damages on buildings, necessary reorganizations and denazification, which was demanded be the Allies.
+January 1946 Stroux reopened the Friedrich Wilhelm University of Berlin, which was closed because of war damages on buildings, necessary reorganizations and denazification, which was demanded be the Allies.
 He acted as elected rector until 1947.

-From 1945 to 1951 Stroux was president of the German Academy of Sciences at Berlin (before 1946 called Preussische Akademie der Wissenschaften, then Deutsche Akademie der Wissenschaften zu Berlin).
+From 1945 to 1951, Stroux was president of the German Academy of Sciences at Berlin (before 1946 called Preussische Akademie der Wissenschaften, then Deutsche Akademie der Wissenschaften zu Berlin).

 Organization of science

-In different positions Stroux was a part of the international long-term project Thesaurus Linguae Latinae (TLL), the most comprehensive dictionary of the Latin language as well as other similar projects.
-From 1934 to 1949 Stroux was president of the commission of the German academies for the TLL.
+In different positions, Stroux was a part of the international long-term project Thesaurus Linguae Latinae (TLL), the most comprehensive dictionary of the Latin language as well as other similar projects.
+From 1934 to 1949, Stroux was president of the commission of the German academies for the TLL.

 Stroux became 1939 representative of the German academies for the Union Académique Internationale (UAI) and was in same year elected as vicepresident of the UAI.